rich-okon/hydrahead/README.md

 # hydrahead
-na jay jay this one be. no vex
+na jay jay this one be. no annoy!